Symo-Stuart/Symo-Stuart/README.md

 </a>

 ### Glad to see you here!
 I’m interested in Data/Business Analytics, R-studio, Python, SQL, Tableau, Power BI, and Excel.
 Still a work in progress, teachable, and ready to learn as much as I can.
 I have educational & project experience in data and business analysis, leveraging data to create insights, forecasts, valuations, and visuals.

 Just so you know, I prefer “Stuart” among all my names.
 It is pronounced as “Stoo-urt”😉.

-All right, let’s get into it👌🏾

 📚 EDUCATION
 - Master of Science in Applied Business Analytics.